Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 ## 2.1.4 Adding `params` and the workflow scope

-Now that you have written your first Nextflow process, we need to preapre it for execution.
+Now that you have written your first Nextflow process, we need to prepare it for execution.

 You can think of Nextflow processes as similar to a function definition in R